MITHaystack/HOPS/doc/reference/source/hops4/data_processing/calibration_operators/cat_labeling.rst

 Labeling Operators
 ==================

-Labeling operators run first in the operator pipeline (priority < 1).
+Labeling operators run first in the operator pipeline.
 They assign channel identifiers, sampler indices, and polarization labels to the visibility and weight data before any calibration or selection is applied.
 They are triggered by the corresponding control file keywords.